stennety/mywebsite/_posts/2023-05-01-sabbatical-week-1.md

 I was so grateful for this, as it had been nearly impossible to get ahold of anyone at Vietnam immigration.
 They promised to have my visa processed by the next business day.
 I was so relieved and immediately booked a budget flight with Tigerair to Da Nang.

-Getting on the flight ended up being a total headache.
-They needed my visa printed, so I ran to 711 and struggled to get the printer to work.
+Getting on the flight ended up being a headache.
+They needed my visa printed, so I ran down the escalator to 7/11 and struggled to get the printer to work.
 It was completely in Chinese with no English option.
 Finally got it with help from a cashier.
 Then, my luggage ended up being over the weight limit, resulting in a $150 fee on a $200 flight.
 I was hemorrhaging so much money by this point to just fucking get to Vietnam that I just shrugged exasperatedly and paid it.
 Then they needed return flights booked, so I hurriedly booked those.
 The transaction ended up going through twice on my phone.
 I got it refunded later, but yeah, headache.

+# Day 8: Hoi An, Vietnam

 I landed in Da Nang at 5:30 pm.
 Nicole was already in Hoi An and had booked a driver for me.
 It was a relaxing, 45-minute drive down there.
-Nicole and I got happy hour and spent the evening wandering around the beautiful, lantern-lit Hoi An waterfront.
-We ate some delicious streed food for dinner.
+We spent the evening wandering around the beautiful, lantern-lit Hoi An waterfront and ate some delicious street food for dinner.

-The next morning, our driver took us up to Da Nang and I met with Julie's birth family.
+The next morning, our driver took me up to Da Nang and I met with Julie's birth family.
 It was an incredibly emotional, loving, meaningful time with them, one that I'll remember the rest of my life.
 I was able to set up a FaceTime call with Julie.
 This was the first time she had seen her mom since she was 18 months old.
 We learned during this conversation that her mother lived on some farmland about 45 minutes' drive from Da Nang.
 She kept chickens.
 As a child, her mother struggled with mental illness, and she herself had been adopted by her aunt and uncle.
 The farmland she lived on belonged to them.

-Nicole and I spent the afternoon exploring Marble Mountain, a favorite spot from my last visit to Vietnam.
+We spent the afternoon exploring Marble Mountain, a favorite spot from my last visit to Vietnam.
 One of the things I remembered most starkly was climbing all of the stairs to get to the temples.
 Funnily enough, they had built an elevator in 2011.
-It totally felt like cheating, so we took the stairs.
+It totally felt like cheating, so I took the stairs.

 We grabbed drinks in Hoi An that evening.
 Afterwards, we wandered around more of the shops in the old town.
-We stumbled across a shop that had some good-looking tailored clothing.
-I ordered a shirt made, and Nicole ordered a couple dresses.
+We stumbled across a shop called the "Man Emporium" that had some good-looking tailored clothing.
+I ordered two shirts, and Nicole ordered a couple dresses.

-To be continued...